joaquimlyrio/svm-adaboost-uspsdata/lib/README.md

   - classify
   - AdaBoost

- These are called by the R-markdown file.
+ These are called by the 'main' R-markdown file.